 Time-honored principles of ethical and spiritual conduct.

 Copyright Â© 1986 by Theosophical University Press (print version also available).
 Electronic edition ISBN 1-55700-080-8.
 All rights reserved.
 Originally published in Fountain-Source of Occultism, copyright © 1974 by Theosophical University Press.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without prior permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 NOTE: This book comprises the first two sections of Fountain-Source of Occultism by G. de Purucker.